swistakm/ddt-envelope/README.md

     if 'ddt_envelope' in settings.INSTALLED_APPS:
        urlpatterns += patterns('',
-           # note: you can use any other prefix than '__ddte__' but make
+           # note: you can use any prefix other than '__ddte__' but make
-           #       shure it does not conflict with other url patterns
+           #       sure it does not conflict with other url patterns
            url(r'^__ddte__/', include('ddt_envelope.urls')),
        )
     ```